 Having a rich life goes beyond acquiring money, though money can give us the freedom to do what we love and give back to others.
 By having a conscious spending plan and a system to save and invest automatically, you can spend on things that matter and still achieve your goals.

 This is a light and humorous book with many illustrations, calculations, recommended resources and detailed steps/tips to guide you through the 6 weeks’ action plan and beyond.
 Ramit Sethi also offers various negotiation tips (with banks, prospective employers etc.) and addresses frequently asked questions/concerns about money management and investments.
-Do get a copy of the book for the full details, get our complete summary bundle for an overview of the various ideas and tips, or get more details and resources at iwillteachyoutoberich.com.
+You can purchase the book here for the full details, or get more details and resources at iwillteachyoutoberich.com.